clojure-vim/neovim-client/socket-repl-plugin/README.md

 user=> (go)
 ```

-or, with Leiningen:
+or, with Leiningen

 ```
 $> lein repl
 $> (go)
 ```

-You can now use plugin commands from within Neovim `:Connect`, `:EvalBuffer`, etc.
+You can now use plugin commands from within Neovim `:Connect`, `:EvalBuffer`,
+etc.

+Note that you'll probably want to rely heavily on the asynchronous
+neovim-client functions when you want (the plugin) to make a request
+of neovim.
+This is because the Neovim function `rpcrequest` blocks until
+it has received a response (from your plugin).
+Using async on the plugin
+side is the easiest way to avoid deadlock.